adilsondias-engineer/DogDoor/README.md

 # DogDoor - Automated Dog Door Controller

 An ESP32-based automated dog door system that uses motion sensors, ultrasonic distance detection, and a stepper motor to automatically open and close a dog door.
+Built on ESP-IDF and FreeRTOS, running four concurrent, core-pinned real-time tasks coordinating over a shared door-state machine.

 ## Author